Daisy Announces its 50th Annual Daisy National BB Gun Championship Match to be held in Rogers, Arkansas July 3 - 5, 2015

 Each year, coaches bring 7-member, 4-position, 5-meter BB gun teams (5 shooters and 2 alternates) to the Daisy Nationals.
 Because the ages of these team members range from eight to fourteen years old, many parents also attend; making the Daisy Nationals a family affair.

 View interviews with former Daisy Nationals Champions.If you are unable to view the videos above, click here to download the videos.

 Many of these coaches have been attending the Daisy Nationals for years.
 For example, Rod Strenge and Bob Fix have been coaching the Buffalo, Minnesota team for over thirty years.
 "Both the youth and the community benefit from the safety lessons learned, but most importantly, a much wider community benefits from the quality young men and women who are former shooters - men and women who are now serving in the armed forces, teaching school, running business, volunteering their talents and raising families", Fix commented.

 The Dedication is High and So Is Daisy's Commitment

-Daisy will present a minimum of $1,000 on a prepaid credit card to every BB Gun team that qualifies for and attends the Daisy Nationals in 2014.
-This money can be used for travel costs and equipment and will enable some teams to come who otherwise could not afford to.
+Daisy will present a minimum of $1,000 on a prepaid credit card to every BB gun team that qualifies for, attends and competes at the Daisy Nationals in 2015.
+This money can be used for travel costs and equipment and will enable some teams to attend and compete who otherwise could not.

 New Teams Wanted